nicorinn/rovr/README.md

 # :warning: This is a work in progress :warning:

 # ROVR

 Hello!
-This is my project for the Shopify Frontend Development Intern Challenge.
-As listed in the technical requirements, this site retrieves images from one of NASA's APIs.
-I chose the Curiosity Rover's image list.
+This site retrieves images from the NASA the Curiosity Rover's image list [https://github.com/chrisccerami/mars-photo-api](API).
+For now, only the images from the latest day are displayed.

-The site displays the day's images, along with maps that show the location where they were taken.
+The site displays the day's images, along with a map that show the location where they were taken.

+### Next steps

+- [ ] Add a new page in which the date can be selected
+- [ ] Remove images that are too similar

 ## Technologies used